ghattab/kidney-edge-detection/README.md

 ## Evaluation

 ### Quantitative
 Please refer to [EVAL.md](https://github.com/ghattab/kidney-edge-detection/blob/master/EVAL.md) for the full evaluation results of the leave one out cross validation using our method, and the vanilla U-net implementation.
 A comparison to the 2017 challenge winner is also reported.
+Raw data can be found under the analysis folder.

 ### Qualitative
 | ![challenge](https://raw.githubusercontent.com/ghattab/kidney-edge-detection/master/figures/challenge.png?token=ADJ6FUJBQMIGCBTBTTONGUK5ANQHM) |